guydotan/ucla-thesis/README.md

 ## _Beating the Book: A Machine Learning Approach to Identifying an Edge in NBA Betting Markets_

 ### Overview
 Final thesis submitted in June 2020 for the Masters of Applied Statistics program at UCLA.
-The research covers three topics with the goal of building a model to beat the betting lines in predicting winner of an NBA matchup.
+The goal of this research was to building a model using NBA data that could systematically beat the market's moneyline betting odds.
+Study was conducted in three phases:

 #### 1. Moneyline odds to win probabilities
-An analysis of NBA moneylines from 2007-08 to 2019-20 such that we remove the "vig" and are left with the true win probability for each team.
+An analysis of NBA moneylines from 2007-08 to 2019-20 and the conversion/derivation of those odds into true win probabilities for each team by removing the "vig".

 #### 2. Model building to predict matchup winner
 Model building using four different methods (logistic regression, random forest, XGBoost, and neural networks) to determine a win probability (based on pace-adjusted box score metrics) for each team in the matchup